-You may have read about Antimicrobial Copper in the newspapers and clinical press recently; for example this recent translational paper is a very thorough analysis that covers the laboratory testing, clinical proof and cost-benefit research of copper & copper-alloy touch surfaces.
+You may have read about the antimicrobial properties of copper in the newspapers and clinical press recently; for example this recent translational paper is a very thorough analysis that covers the laboratory testing, clinical proof and cost-benefit research of copper & copper-alloy touch surfaces.

 Independently-tested, and with peer-reviewed publications in respected journals, Antimicrobial Copper is:

 - the most effective touch surface material in the fight against pathogenic microbes – even under typical indoor conditions